undp/Regi-TRUST/Phase2/zm/README.md

 DID are stored as URI type records in the database as well as in the zone file.

 This is repeated every time a CRUD operation in relation to Trust Framework URLs and Trust List DIDs.

-The current Zone Manager implementation includes a simple UI that allows the administrator to visualize the zone data.
-See the [user interface folder](ui)

 ## Build guide